Wolff–Parkinson–White syndrome: Treatment

-According to the ACLS protocol, patients with WPW who become symptomatic with a supraventricular tachycardia (SVT) with hemodynamic instability (along with a heart rate (HR) > 150 bpm during the SVT episode and the abnormal heart rhythm seen on a current ECG, hemodynamic instability is defined as hypotension with a systolic blood pressure (SBP) < 90 mm Hg or a rather-sudden drop in the SBP by > 40 mm Hg; other symptoms may include chest pain, palpitations, shortness of breath (SOB), confusion, delayed capillary refill, acute drop in urinary output (oliguria), lethargy with a change in mentation, or altered mental status and disorientation) requires emergent medical intervention with an automated external defibrillator (AED) for prompt electrical synchronized cardioversion in an attempt to bring the patient back into a normal sinus rhythm and/or prevent further decompensation, cardiac arrest, and mortality.
+According to the ACLS protocol, patients with WPW who become symptomatic with a supraventricular tachycardia (SVT) with hemodynamic instability (along with a heart rate (HR) > 150 bpm during the SVT episode and the abnormal heart rhythm seen on a current ECG, hemodynamic instability is defined as hypotension with a systolic blood pressure (SBP) < 90 mm Hg or a rather-sudden drop in the SBP by > 40 mm Hg; other symptoms may include chest pain, palpitations, shortness of breath (SOB), confusion, delayed capillary refill, acute drop in urinary output (oliguria), lethargy with a change in mentation, or altered mental status and disorientation) require emergency use of an automated external defibrillator (AED) for prompt electrical synchronized cardioversion.
+This may bring the patient back into a normal sinus rhythm and/or prevent further decompensation, cardiac arrest, and mortality.

-If the WPW patient is symptomatic but hemodynamically stable, antiarrhythmic drugs (e.g., amiodarone or procainamide) may be used in an attempt to chemically convert the patient back into normal sinus rhythm.
+If the WPW patient is symptomatic but hemodynamically stable, antiarrhythmic drugs (e.g., amiodarone or procainamide) would instead be considered, being likely to chemically convert the patient back into normal sinus rhythm.